FeardotCom: Production

+Producer Moshe Diamant originally hired Josephine Coyle to write a screenplay revolving around a woman who uses her sexuality and the internet to lure victims and was originally an erotic horror film intended for Zalman King who specialized in erotic films.
+As Coyle did research, she came across the idea that energy cannot be created or destroyed and thought the idea of the internet being used as a conduit for the energy of a murdered woman seeking revenge on her killer was an interest route to take the concept.
+Malone liked Coyle's script and credited her for the initial hook, but Malone performed some uncredited re-writes particularly regarding the ending as well as the inclusion of hallucination sequences.

 Malone stated that his goal when agreeing to direct was to make the entire film look "basically like a nightmare."
 Stephen Dorff was cast as the lead in the film, while Stephen Rea was cast as the villain based on Malone's appreciation of him as one of his "favorite actors."
 Natascha McElhone was cast as the lead female role, and Malone stated in retrospect that he felt she had been miscast: "I mean, I love[d] having her in the film, don't get me wrong, but the film should have been rewritten for her, instead of being written for somebody who was showing off how good she is at her job.
 Natascha has this sort of competence and elegance, so you just don't buy that with her."
 Jeffrey Combs, who had appeared in Malone's previous feature, House on Haunted Hill, was cast in a supporting part as a detective.

 Though set in New York City, the film was shot in Montreal, Québec, Canada, and in Luxembourg.
 Director William Malone had not intended to shoot the film in Luxembourg, but stated that the producers had scouted locations there which they believed "looked like" New York; as a result, Malone said the film ended up being a "weird take on New York rather than being New York."
 Some scenes, such as those in the subway stations, were shot on constructed sets built on sound stages.
 Malone stated in an audio commentary that the majority of the interiors scenes were also shot on sets.

 The website featured in the film was designed by a Berlin-based digital design company.

 Release

-The film was released on August 9, 2002 in South Korea and on August 30, 2002 in the United States.
-It would receive subsequent theatrical releases in numerous countries throughout the ensuing months, debuting in the United Kingdom on June 27, 2003.
+The film was released on August 30, 2002, in the United States and Canada.
+It would receive subsequent theatrical releases in numerous countries throughout the ensuing months, debuting in the United Kingdom and Ireland on June 27, 2003.

-The film was released on DVD in January 2003.

 Rating

-The film was originally rated NC-17 due to extreme violence.
+The film was originally rated NC-17 in the United States due to extreme violence.
 After multiple trims and appeals, the film was finally re-rated R by the MPAA for "violence including grisly images of torture, nudity and language".